 - Therapist consultation.
 The therapists using a DBT framework have a strenuous task.
 Because of this, they receive a regular consultation with other DBT therapists to gain new insights and skills to benefit the clients.

 Dialectical Behavior Therapy Skills

-During the therapy, coaching, and consultation, DBT will focus on teaching, building, and practices skills to help improve the individual’s life.
+During the therapy, coaching and consultation, DBT will focus on teaching, building and practicing skills to help improve the individual’s life.
 The four DBT skills are:

 - Interpersonal effectiveness.
 If you can communicate well with others, your social network will grow in quality and quantity.
 By learning how to speak to others and listen to what they say effectively, you can build better relationships, which can offset the stressors life throws your way.

 - Emotional regulation.
-Emotional regulation moves towards you gaining a better control your thoughts, feelings, and behaviors.
+Emotional regulation moves you towards gaining control over your thoughts, feelings and behaviors.
 No longer do you have to feel powerless in your life.
 This DBT skill helps you identify how you are feeling and the appropriate steps towards modifying these emotions.

 The Goals of Dialectical Behavior Therapy